Systematic · Diversifying alpha · U.S. equities

 The pipeline.

 The same code runs the live daily rebalance and the multi-year historical backtest.
-As-of date is the only thing that changes between them.
+The backtest pins the as-of date and simulates its fills; everything else is the same path.
+Each stage is owned by one of the platform's independent agent teams.

 1. 01